artfisica/milvus-docs/site/en/adminGuide/clouds/azure.md

 ![Results](../../../../assets/azure_results.png "Result screenshot.")

 <div class="alert note">
-<code>20.81.111.155</code> in the the <code>EXTERNAL-IP</code> column is the IP address of the load balancer.
+<code>20.81.111.155</code> in the <code>EXTERNAL-IP</code> column is the IP address of the load balancer.
 The default Milvus port is <code>19530</code>.
 </div>

 ## Using Azure Blob Storage

 Azure Blob Storage is Azure's version of AWS Simple Storage Service (S3).

-[MinIO Azure Gateway](https://docs.min.io/docs/minio-gateway-for-azure.html) allows accessing Azure.
+[MinIO Azure Gateway](https://blog.min.io/gateway-deprecation-implications-for-azure-customers/) allows accessing Azure.
 Essentially, MinIO Azure Gateway translates and forwards all connections to Azure by using APIs.
 You can use MinIO Azure Gateway instead of a MinIO server.

 ### Set variables